Day one - Newport

 Cardiff Castle

 Principality Stadium (formerly known as Millennium Stadium) was built for the 1999 Rugby World Cup and is now a major sporting and concert arena.
 A 90min behind the scene tour is a great introduction to the Welsh love of rugby and to find more out about the stadium.
 Check directly on availability as during build-up to matches and events tours may not be available but a mini 40min tour is usually offered instead.
 Group discounts for groups of 20 or more are available on request.
+Alternatively they also offer Scale, a rooftop adventure offering an exhilarating experience with stunning panoramic views of the city and beyond.
+Your clients can either opt to visit the viewing platform, situated 60 metres (197 feet) above the stadium floor, to take in the scenery, or for those seeking a thrill, they can combine the excitement of zip-lining across the stadium roof and abseiling back down to Base Camp.

 Shoppers like browsing along the Victorian Arcades, home to many of Cardiff’s individual and unique shops.
 For 21st century shopping, many of the big brands are located in the St David's 2 shopping mall.